-- 42) % Change in "Gross Revenues" "Gross Revenues" are defined as all gross revenues of SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
+- 41) % Change in "Gross Revenues" "Gross Revenues" are defined as all gross revenues of SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
 Gross revenues attributable to a new business are not included in the calculation of gross revenues until such new business has been a new business of SCR for at least 24 months.
-The % change in gross revenues is subject to a collar of 6% (plus or minus). - 43) SCR is contractually obligated to pay Alaris \$5.66 million in 2017.
-However, SCR is not expected to make the full amount of payments to Alaris in 2017.
-Therefore, the actual amount of distributions received by Alaris from SCR will likely be less than \$5.66 million in 2017. - 44) Although the Annual Earnings Coverage Ratio for SCR's year ended December 31, 2015 and 2016 was below 1.0x, SCR made all Distributions to Alaris in 2015 and 6 months' worth in 2016.
-SCR owes Alaris \$0.50 million for 2016 distributions and is not expected to pay meaningful distributions to Alaris in 2017 until the latter half of the year. - 45) The first reset to SCR's distribution was January 1, 2016.
+The % change in gross revenues is subject to a collar of 6% (plus or minus). - 42) SCR is contractually obligated to pay Alaris \$5.66 million in 2018 but currently paying Alaris \$100,000 per month (\$1.2 million annually) with expectations that this amount will increase throughout the year.
+The actual amount of distributions received by Alaris from SCR will likely be less than \$5.66 million in 2018. - 43) At the time of the publication of the 2017 AIF, Alaris had estimated SCR's December 31, 2016 fiscal year ended ECR to be (0.2).
+After receiving audited information for 2016 the ECR was calculated to be lower at (0.7). - 44) Although the Annual Earnings Coverage Ratio for SCR's year ended December 31, 2016 was below 1.0x, SCR made 6 months' worth of distributions in 2016.
+SCR owes Alaris \$0.50 million for 2016 distributions.

-Sequel:
+Unify: